diannirmala/my-task-manager/README.md

 # Task Manager

 A fullstack task manager built with React + TypeScript (frontend) and Express + TypeScript (backend).
-All data lives in-memory — no database needed.

 ---